zimpha/hugo-theme-beg/README.md

 # What is this.

+This is a hugo theme forked from beg, the origin theme is https://themes.gohugo.io/beg/

+## what is changed

+* add i18n, Chinese language
+* google search
+* utteranc comments
+* tags and other css

 This is the Bootstrap3 based theme for Hugo.

 [Hugo :: A fast and modern static website engine](https://gohugo.io/)